 Samantha came into my life at two days old through adoption.
 I knew right away there was something wrong.
 In her first weeks, she had infections and developed severe hypertonicity with constant muscle jerking.
 She had reflux that caused her to silently aspirate, causing respiratory infections.
 We were referred to the Neurology clinic and Dr. Saneto at this time for an EEG and an MRI.
 The tests showed nothing definitive.
-Sammy continued to have significant developmental delays, so it was back to Children’s for workups in the nephrology, metabolic and pulmonary clinics.
+Sammy continued to have significant developmental delays, so it was back to Seattle Children’s for workups in the nephrology, metabolic and pulmonary clinics.
 All the results were still negative until Dr. Saneto repeated the MRI, which led to a muscle biopsy and the discovery of a mitochondrial cytopathy.
 At last we had a diagnosis but no cure.
 Sammy was started on the mito cocktail and has made a lot of progress.
 We have done genetic testing but still no discovery of a gene producing diagnosis and were even seen at the National Institute of Health to try and get into a study; sadly they were unable to add us to the test pool.